-Poblano peppers are a common stable in Mexican Cuisine used in many dishes and are deliciously mild but full of incredible flavor.
-If you don’t use these very often, surely you will start replacing your ordinary Bell pepper in your Sunday omelette with the poblano pepper.
+Poblano peppers are a common stable in Mexican Cuisine used in many dishes and are deliciously mild and full of incredible flavor.
+If you don’t use these very often, you may soon start to replace your ordinary bell pepper in your Sunday omelette with the poblano pepper.

 Cheesy Chicken Poblano Panecillos

-- 1 16.03 oz tube of biscuits (I used Pillsbury Grands Buttermilk)
+- 1 16.03 oz tube of biscuits I used Pillsbury Grands Buttermilk

-- 1 cup cooked chicken (I used 1 chicken breast, boiled for 20 minutes and shredded)
+- 1 cup cooked chicken I used 1 chicken breast, boiled for 20 minutes and shredded

-- 4 oz pepper jack cheese (cubed)
+- 4 oz pepper jack cheese cubed

-- 1 poblano pepper (chopped)
+- 1 poblano pepper chopped

-- 1 onion (chopped)
+- 1 onion chopped

-- 1 garlic clove (chopped)
+- 1 garlic clove chopped

-- 3 Tablespoons cilantro (chopped)
+- 3 tablespoon cilantro chopped

-- flour (for sprinkling on flat surface)
+- flour for sprinkling on flat surface

-- 2 Tablespoons oil
+- 2 tablespoon oil

-- 1 Pound tomatillos (husks removed)
+- 1 lb tomatillos husks removed

-- 2 serrano peppers (stems removed)
+- 2 serrano peppers stems removed

-- 3 garlic cloves (peeled)
+- 3 garlic cloves peeled

 - 1 cup chicken broth

-- salt and pepper (to taste)
+- salt and pepper to taste

 - Remove husks off tomatillos and rinse well.
 Remove stems off of serrano peppers and rinse.
 Add tomatillos, serranos and peeled garlic to a tray and roast under broiler for 15 minutes.
 Add all ingredients to a blender with chicken broth.
 Blend well and add salt and pepper to taste.
 Set aside.

 - In a skillet over medium heat add 2 tablespoons of oil.
-Add chopped poblano and onion.
+Add chopped poblano and onions.
 Cook until soft and onion is translucent, about 5 minutes.
 Add chopped garlic and cook for another minute.
 Add shredded chicken, mix well and cook for another 2 minutes.
 Place mixture in a bowl, sprinkle cilantro, mix and let mixture cool.

 - Preheat oven to 425 degrees F (218 degrees C)Open biscuit tube and remove biscuits.
 Cut each biscuit in half.
 Sprinkle a little bit of flour on cutting board or clean flat surface.
 With a rolling pin or a plate flatten each piece a little.
 In your palm, place one biscuit piece and fill center with chicken mixture and a few pieces of pepper jack cheese.
 Roll dough over mixture to form a ball.
 Set aside and continue with the other 15 pieces of biscuits.

-- Bake for 12-14 minutes at 425 degrees F (218 degrees C) and get golden brown.|
+- Bake for 12-14 minutes at 425 degrees F (218 degrees C) or until golden brown.

 - Serve immediately with Salsa Verde.